MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 - NET Service
 - Wireles System Service

 	- Note:- The FFS demo needs manual modifications in the net and wireless system services.
-Upcoming release would include these changes and avoid manual code changes described in the demo setps.
-While regenerating the code these should not be overwritten.
+Upcoming release would include these changes and avoid manual code changes that are described in the demo steps.
+While regenerating the code these manual code changes should not be overwritten.

 ## Demo Setup
 The FFS demo needs an Amazon Provisionee device (Ex: Alexa Echo Dot), a Home AP, whose credentials are already saved in the Amazon Wi-Fi Locker and a PIC32MZ-W1 / WFI32E01 board running the FFS Demo.